corsairmarks/nonbinary_leaders/mod/README.md

 Would you like your leaders to have a chance to have gender identities that vary from the gender presentation of their portraits?
 Do you want your leaders to be able to use "they" pronouns?
 Then this mod is for you!

-The effects are more noticable for species portraits that have sexual dimorphism, but that is not a requirement.
+The effects are more noticeable for species portraits that have sexual dimorphism, but that is not a requirement.

 # Changes